When the Røssåga watercourse was developed in the 1950s, parts of the river were left dry and overgrown. Now the water is back, and the salmon.

 The 650-metre-long stretch of the river was originally an important spawning and living area for the salmon.
 After the hydropower development in the 1950s, water flow was greatly reduced.
 Vegetation and forest took over.

-"The extensive restoration project has not only brought back the water and the salmon, we've also developed the area for hikers by building a trail and reopening overgrown areas.
+"The extensive restoration project has not only brought back the water and the salmon, the restoration also meant that overgrown areas were reopened and made accessible for hikers with a trail.
 In addition, comprehensive measures have been taken to control flooding," says Grane.

 Gry Elly Fordelsen is one of many who appreciate the rehabilitation of the river.
 She is the general manager and owner of Korgen Camping and a member of the Røssåga River Business Association.